CE Module for Gerontological Nursing Review & Resource Manual, 3rd Ed.

 NOTE: This course requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course prior to enrolling in the online course.
 The manual may be purchased here.

 NOTE: This course requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course prior to enrolling in the online course.
 The manual may be purchased here.
 This course provides the certification exam contact hours for nurses who have purchased and studied the Gerontological Nursing Review and Resource Manual, 3rd Ed.
+This course consists of a required disclosure, required disclaimer, verification of manual purchase, pre-test, post-test, and course evaluation.
 Contact hours are available only for the most current edition in print.

 Nursing Knowledge Center Certification Review and Resource Manuals are designed to help nurses pass the certification exams, to provide continuing education contact hours for recertification, and to act as a general resource for that specialty.
 Each manual is based on the exam’s test content outline, making NKC Review and Resource Manuals uniquely positioned to help nurses prepare for the ANCC certification exams.
 Each NKC Review and Resource Manual offers contact hour credit for studying the manual and passing an online post-test.
 The goals of this course are to increase knowledge in gerontological nursing and to help participants successfully pass the ANCC Gerontological Nursing certification exam.